 Alipour: (Pulls the paper that the girl was writing on) Alright, you don’t need to sign a pledge, just leave and never repeat it again.

-(He watches her leaving and then very gently he turns towards Ajorlou.
-There is an obvious change in their movements and their tones of speaking.)
+(He watches her go and then very gently he turns towards Ajorlou.
+There is a noticeable change in their movements and their tones of speaking.)

 Alipour: Well… How’s Fateme Khanum?